Why the Business Buying Process is Like a Wedding?: A Legal Guide [e299]

-In recording this episode's topic of buying a business, Matt's metaphor, in comparing the process to getting married probably went too far, but it does help guide even the most savvy of business acquirers.
+In recording this episode’s topic of the business buying process, Matt’s metaphor comparing the process to getting married probably went too far, but it does help guide even the most savvy of business acquirers.

 Matchmakers (Brokers) and Finding Your Spouse (Targets)

-Business brokers can be excellent tools in finding the right deals and an aid in getting a deal done.
-Their function can at times be inverse to attorneys, the gatekeepers to a transaction, who tend to be much more conservative and sometimes even obstructionist in their approach.
+Business brokers can be excellent tools in finding the right deals and aiding in their timely completion.
+The function of a business broker can at times be inverse to that of attorneys, the gatekeepers to a transaction, who tend to be much more conservative, if not obstructionist in their approach.
 Of course, the answer is a balanced team.

-Buyer-brokers are actually not as common in small business acquisitions due to the fact that often these businesses are not publicized openly (like on an MLS) and so the market generally gravitates towards seller representation.
-It's not to say that buyer-brokers do not exist, in fact there are some really great ones–especially in niche areas.
+Buyer-brokers are not as common in small business acquisitions because these businesses often are not publicized openly (like on an MLS).
+As a result, the market generally gravitates towards seller representation.
+It’s not to say that buyer-brokers do not exist; there are some great ones–especially in niche areas.
 If you intend to use a buyer-broker, be prepared to pay non-commission based fees in addition to commission-based fees.
-Another tip is that good buyer-brokers are often either exclusively or predominantly representing buyers.
+Another tip is that good buyer-brokers often either exclusively or predominantly represent buyers.

-If you go into a transaction without representation, do not fall into a common mistake in forgetting that without a written agreement stating otherwise, it is not the responsibility of the seller's broker to look out for the buyer's interest.
-This warning seems obvious, but many transactions only include one broker and dual representation just does not give much value to the parties.
+If you go into a transaction without representation, be aware that, without a written agreement stating otherwise, it is not the responsibility of the seller’s broker to look out for the buyer’s interests.
+This warning seems obvious, but many transactions include only one broker, and dual representation does not provide much value to the parties.

 Proposal (Letters of Intent)

 Letters of intent are non-binding (and sometimes including binding provisions) agreements as to what the parties intend to agree.
-The purpose behind these simplified documents is to outline in a expedited, efficient manner the business terms for which the parties will agree to the purchase and sale of a business.
-They are great tools and though some small or quick transactions skip this step, a letter of intent will help make the transaction smooth by addressing the broad strokes early in the negotiation process.
+The purpose behind these simplified documents is to outline the business terms for which the parties will agree to the purchase and sale of a business in an expedited and efficient manner.
+Letters of intent are great tools for the buying business process.
+Though some small or quick transactions skip this step, a letter of intent will smooth the transaction by addressing the broad strokes of the agreement early in the negotiation process.

-Many letters of intent are non-binding and though there is such thing as a "binding letter of intent" or more often called a "memorandum of understanding" (not to be confused with a "non-binding memorandum of understanding"), most letters of intent will have some binding provisions such as an agreement to negotiate exclusively within a certain period of time or to keep the negotiations and information exchanged confidential.
-The non-binding provisions often include the actual terms the parties intend to place in the binding, definitive documents such as the purchase price, periods of due diligence, closing conditions, etc.
+While many letters of intent are non-binding, there are “binding letters of intent” or more often called a “memorandum of understanding” (not to be confused with a “non-binding memorandum of understanding”).
+Most letters of intent will have some binding provisions, such as an agreement to negotiate exclusively within a certain period or to keep the negotiations and information exchanged confidential.
+The non-binding provisions often include the actual terms the parties intend to place in the binding, definitive documents, such as the purchase price, periods of due diligence, closing conditions, etc.

 Because of the casual and expedited nature of letters of intent, many buyers fail to give enough attention to the minutia of what is included (and sometimes what is not included) in the document.
-Even if non-binding, a term in a letter of intent will be much more difficult to change when the definitive agreements get drafted.
-If you are reluctant to address a perhaps sensitive business term, you may opt to not address the term altogether until you get the main agreements drafted and hope for deal fatigue to be in your favor when you insert it into the definitive agreements later in the transaction.
+Even if non-binding, a term in a letter of intent will be much more difficult to change when the definitive agreement is drafted.
+If you are reluctant to address a sensitive business term, you may elect not to address the term until the main agreement is drafted, when deal fatigue might be in your favor and the opportunity to insert the term into the definitive agreement presents itself later in the transaction.

 Local vs. Destination Wedding (Equity vs. Asset Purchase)

-The marriage metaphor is a stretch here, but any business acquisition discussion must address the differences between an equity and asset purchase.
-To understand the difference, the status of corporations, LLCs, and partnership as separate legal entities must be clear.
+The marriage metaphor is a stretch here, but any business acquisition discussion must address the differences between an equity purchase and an asset purchase.
+To understand the difference, the status of corporations, LLCs, and partnerships as separate legal entities must be clear.

 In most cases, you are going to opt for an asset purchase.
-Unlike an equity purchase, you are able to navigate and choose, a la carte, the assets and liabilities you wish to acquire, whereas in an equity purchase, the entity remains the owner of all assets and remains liable for all liabilities.
-Though even in an equity purchase the seller will typically agree to compensate (indemnify) you in the event that the entity becomes liable for liabilities that accrued prior to closing, but this may not be desirable as the third party creditors are going to go after the business, not the seller, and the seller just sold a revenue source affecting their ability to indemnify.
+Unlike an equity purchase, asset purchases allow you to navigate and choose, a la carte, the assets and liabilities you wish to acquire.
+In contrast, in an equity purchase, the entity remains the owner of all assets and remains liable for all liabilities.
+Though, in an equity purchase, the seller typically agrees to compensate (indemnify) you in the event that the entity becomes liable for liabilities that accrued prior to closing, but this may not be desirable as the third-party creditors are going to go after the business, not the seller, and the seller just sold a revenue source affecting their ability to indemnify.

-Another advantage of an asset purchase is that you can amortize the goodwill being purchased and there is no need to deal with (probably) minority owners, whereas an equity purchase requires you to buy the ownership of all owners in order to achieve 100% ownership rights.
+Another advantage of an asset purchase is the ability to amortize the goodwill being purchased, and there is no need to deal with (probably) minority owners, whereas an equity purchase requires you to buy the ownership of all owners in order to achieve 100% ownership rights.

-Even though most purchases are asset-based, there are plenty of reasons why an equity purchase, despite its apparent drawbacks, is more attractive.
-Equity purchases are favored where a desirable asset, contract, or even relationship is not freely transferable, i.e. a government issued license or a non-assignable contract (without a change of control provision).
-Sometimes it may just be because the buyer and/or seller want to make the sale private.
-It is not guaranteed, but an equity purchase can usually be kept hidden, or at least discreet, from public disclosure.
+Even though most purchases are asset-based, there are plenty of reasons why an equity purchase might be more attractive.
+Equity purchases are favored where a desirable asset, contract, or even relationship is not freely transferable, i.e. a government-issued license or a non-assignable contract (without a change of control provision).
+Sometimes, it may just be because the buyer and/or seller want to make the sale private.
+It is not guaranteed, but an equity purchase can usually be kept hidden, or at least discreetly concealed from public disclosure.

 The Engagement Period (Due Diligence)

-The due diligence periods are more intense for equity purchases due to the fact that the business needs to understand what kind of hidden liabilities there may be, but understand that even if you do not obtain the liabilities in an asset sale, third party creditors may not see it that way and attempt enforcement against a successor (even if such purchaser has a legal defense).
-In any case, due diligence is not just what could happen but what has happened in order to understand the potential success and failure of a business.
+The due diligence periods are more intense for equity purchases because the business needs to understand what kind of hidden liabilities may exist.
+Even if you do not obtain the liabilities in an asset sale, third-party creditors may not see it that way, and they may attempt enforcement against a successor (even if the purchaser has a legal defense).
+In any case, due diligence is not just what could happen, but what has happened to understand the potential success and failure of a business.

 Accordingly, buyers can be expected to request or be offered a trove of documents to review.
-A sophisticated buyer will understand the documents and reports to request.
-Do not expect the seller to volunteer information as sellers typically do not agree an affirmative obligation to disclose anything and everything to the extent, but no one can lie (commit fraud) in their disclosures.
+A sophisticated buyer will understand which documents and reports to request, but do not expect the seller to volunteer information because sellers typically do not agree to an affirmative obligation to disclose anything and everything.
+Though it should be noted that no one can lie (commit fraud) in their disclosures.
 This means you have to ask the question if you want the answer.
 Absent fraud, this ensures an informed decision.
-There are plenty of due diligence checklists our there when buying, but also remember these processes are specific to the type of business.
+There are plenty of due diligence checklists out there when buying, but remember, these processes are specific to the type of business.

-Often forgotten in the due diligence process and missing from many lists out online is to conduct a UCC lien search to determine whether a business' assets are encumbered by some third party creditor.
-These can be a pain to remove last minute so doing a search early and late in the sale is essential.
+Often forgotten in the due diligence process and missing from many lists online is the recommendation of conducting a Uniform Commercial Code (UCC) lien search to determine whether a business’s assets are encumbered by some third-party creditor.
+These can be a pain to remove at the last minute, so it is imperative to conduct a UCC lien search doing a both early and late in the sale process.

-Many transactions require some sort of earnest money that the buyer may not trust in the hands of the other party to return or there may be some post-closing hold-back of funds that will require a third-party escrow.
-Though there are plenty of escrow companies that exist to handle real estate transactions, many of those same companies will not or are not experienced to handle a business acquisition.
+Like the ring bearer entrusted to hold the rings before the wedding, many transactions require some sort of earnest money that the buyer may not trust in the hands of the other party, or there may be some post-closing hold-back of funds that require a third-party escrow.
+While there are plenty of escrow companies that exist to handle real estate transactions, many of those same companies lack the will or ability to handle a business acquisition.

-Accordingly, find an escrow company that is experienced with these sorts of transactions especially if you have some kind of unique post-closing transactions that require longer holds of funds.
-Some escrow agents do not wish to hold funds for too long.
+Accordingly, as with choosing a ring bearer, you want to find an escrow company that is experienced with these sorts of transactions, especially if you have some kind of unique post-closing transactions that require longer holds of funds. because some escrow agents do not wish to hold funds for too long.

 The Wedding (Closing)

-Business closings are definitely not as glamorous then any wedding, but they do range from complexity from the Vegas shotgun wedding to the elaborate hours long ceremonies.
-These days, closing is a non-event and often done virtually.
+Business closings are definitely not as glamorous as a wedding, but they do range in complexity from the Vegas shotgun-wedding to the elaborate hours long ceremony.
+These days, closing is a non-event that is often done virtually.

-Ancillary documents needed post-closing should not be neglected.
-These include documents such as certified resolutions that provide approval by the parties that the entities are authorizing the sale, consents of third parties of any assignment and assumptions of contracts or liabilities, bills of sale for the assets (if applicable), and other documents that may be needed to provide proof to third parties of the transfer.
+Ancillary documents that are needed post-closing should not be neglected.
+These documents include certified resolutions that provide approval by the parties that the entities are authorizing the sale, consents of third parties of any assignment and assumptions of contracts or liabilities, bills of sale for the assets (if applicable), and other documents that may be needed to provide proof of the transfer to third parties.

 Honeymoon (Post-closing transactions)

-Buyers and sellers often go their separate ways after closing, but there are many ways to stay in touch if you so desire.
-A good way for a buyer to cover loss or a business that did not turn out what it was expected to be is some kind of clawback provisions which allows the buyer some immediate recourse upon certain events.
-For example, if the purchase price is based upon a certain multiple of EBITDA, the buyer could set a certain amount of the purchase price aside to pay after closing based upon the EBITDA of the months leading up to closing or perhaps the parties expect some sort of liabilitiy payment of an uncertain amount they wish to ensure money is left to pay.
+Buyers and sellers often go their separate ways after wrapping up the business buying process, but there are many ways to stay in touch if you desire.
+A good way for a buyer to cover losses or a business that did not turn out as expected is some kind of clawback provisions, which allows the buyer some immediate recourse if certain events transpire.
+For example, if the purchase price is based upon a certain multiple of EBITDA (Earnings Before Interest, Tax, Depreciation and Amortization), the buyer could set a certain amount of the purchase price aside based upon the EBITDA of the months leading up to closing to pay after closing if the parties expect some sort of liability payment of an uncertain amount and they wish to ensure there will be money leftover to pay.

-Seller-financing is a common post close transaction that keeps you in touch with the buyer.
-Like any loan, these can vary to the simple monthly payment for X months to lump some payments on a quarterly or annual basis.
+Seller-financing is a common post-close transaction that keeps you in touch with the buyer.
+Like any loan, these can vary from the simple monthly payment for X months to lump some payments on a quarterly or annual basis.

 MATT: This is going to offer more than just the business in the box thing that you can purchase which I’ve never actually looked into, but I’ve heard people tell me about it.
 I don’t know what’s in there, but hopefully we can hope for something more insightful.